metamath/metamath-book/README.md

 - The programs pdflatex, bibtex, makeindex
 - The style file anysize.sty

+On Ubuntu, you can install all prerequisites by installing these packages:

+- texlive-fonts-recommended
+- texlive-latex-extra
+- texlive-fonts-extra
+- dvipng
+- texlive-latex-recommended

 On Cygwin, you can install all prerequisites by installing these packages:

 - texlive